brandentimm/logstash_forwarder-formula/README.rst

 -------------------
 This formula sets up certain defaults in map.jinja, specifically:

+* logstash-forwarder will send it's own messages to syslog.
+You may want to turn this off once you have a working configuration to keep your syslog from being too noisy.
 * Name of the logstash-forwarder package is logstash-forwarder
 * Name of the logstash-forwarder service is logstash-forwarder
 * The latest version of logstash available will be installed